 This chemical is a skin conditioning agent that is considered to be generally safe, but is a known skin irritant.3

 Talc is a naturally occurring mineral used in some deodorants to absorb moisture.
 Talc in personal care products has been linked to cancer and contamination with asbestos, a known carcinogen.
-Talc is currently unregulated in cosmetic products, but is being further researched by the FDA.4 Other less problematic natural ingredients, like corn starch and arrowroot powder, are better go tos for moisture absorption.
+Talc is currently unregulated in cosmetic products, but is being further researched by the FDA.4 Other less problematic plant and mineral-based ingredients, like corn starch and arrowroot powder, are better go tos for moisture absorption.

 If you’ve ever been sunburned, you’ve probably heard of aloe.
-It’s natural, effective at combatting bacteria, and gentle on sensitive skin.
+It’s plant based, effective at combatting bacteria, and gentle on sensitive skin.

 This little miracle powder is a great moisture absorbing agent.